pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`gui_slider`

-This code creates a GUI slider using the Arcade library.
-The slider's value is displayed as a label, and the label updates when the slider is dragged.
-The UIManager handles the UI widgets.
+This piece of code demonstrates how to create a graphical user interface (GUI) slider using the Arcade library in Python.
+It shows how to set up a slider widget, display its value, and react to changes in the slider's value.
+The example also illustrates how to use the UIManager to manage the GUI widgets and handle user interface events effectively.
+The code highlights the process of binding an event that updates the label text whenever the slider position changes, ultimately showcasing how to create interactive elements in a graphical user interface using Arcade.

 gui_widgets.py
 --------------